qsong2001/Invert3D/README.md

 ```
 The final results are save in folder: ./logs.

+If you have any problem, please feel free to email me at: qsong2001@gmail.com.

 We are very appreciate for the open-source projects: [MV-Dream](https://github.com/bytedance/MVDream) and [textural_inversion](https://github.com/rinongal/textual_inversion).